Kim Kardashian Flaunts Bare Backside In See-Through Black Dress On Instagram

-Kim Kardashian took to Instagram on Saturday night to share a throwback photo of herself from her sister Kourtney Kardashian’s birthday party last month.
+Kim Kardashian took to Instagram on Saturday night to share a throwback photo of herself from sister Kourtney Kardashian’s birthday party last month.

 In the series of social media photos, Kim Kardashian is seen wearing a skimpy Versace gown.
-The black, mini dress was see-through, and flaunted the Keeping Up With the Kardashian star’s ample cleavage.
+The black mini dress was see-through, and flaunted the Keeping Up With the Kardashian star’s ample cleavage.

 Fans can easily see through the sheer material to see Kim’s bare midriff, and racy black thong.
 In a photo taken of Kardashian from the back, her bare backside is on full display.